KingVentrix007/kingventrix007.github.io/olympus_tek.md

 **Description:** Project HermesScript is a Game Engine for Text based games.
 It uses "states" and keywords in a json file to save locations and characters for the game, the Free version is limited, but allows the user to quickly crate a simple game, however the free version does contain features of the pro version that will be removed at a later point.
 Only the free version is up dor download at the moment

-[//]: # (Add more projects with similar structure)
+### 4.MineCraft App

+**Description:** The MineCraft App is an unfinished hobby project, it is simple to use and provided a offline wiki of of sorts for minecraft players to read about mobs.
+It is deprecated, but is included here for completeness

 ## Contact Us

 Interested in collaborating or learning more about our projects?
-Feel free to reach out to us at [contact@olympustek.com].
+Feel free to reach out to us at <tristanjkuhn007@gmail.com>.

 ----------------------------------------------
 Disclaimer: Olympus Tek is not an official compan.